3gglord/week-four/notes.md

 it depends on this server.
 Feel free to change the height and width values or other styling below: -->
 <iframe style='width: 499px; height: 323px;' src='https://voyant-tools.org/tool/TermsBerry/?corpus=ea1868d7f1fbece8f0f5538c23a3128e'></iframe>

+- finding it difficult to interpret patters when I do not have an idea in mind

+## AntConc
+- corpus constrution: questions of sampling, representiveness, and organization